Sai-Kartheek-Reddy/Chat-with-PDFs-using-Gemini-API/README.md

 ## Tools used

 - **Google Generative AI (Google Gemini API)**: Utilized for generating responses based on user queries and document content.
+- **Google Generative AI Embeddings**: Used for generating embeddings (vector representations) of text chunks extracted from PDF documents.
 - **Streamlit**: Facilitates the creation of interactive web applications for easy user interaction.
 - **langchain**: Enables the conversion of text into a specialized code for computational understanding.
 - **FAISS Vector Database**: Used for storing and retrieving vector representations of text chunks, enhancing computational efficiency.